PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 Local addressbook
 -----------------

-There is also a special addressbook config file in working directory `addressbook/local.csv`.
+There is also a special addressbook config file in the working directory at `addressbook/local.csv`.
 It is used to map long I2P destinations to short, human readable domain names.
-The syntax is csv.
+The syntax is csv and it can be modified manually if the user wishes.